-- · Open the VictronConnect app.
+- Open the VictronConnect app.

-- Select one of the devices that needs to become part of the new VE.Direct network.
+- · Select one of the devices that needs to become part of the new VE.Direct network.

 - Navigate to the settings page by clicking the gear symbol.

 - · click on "VE.Smart networking".

 - · Click on "create network".

 - · Enter a name for the new network.

 - · Click "save".

+- · Wait for confirmation that the network has been set up and click "OK".